 Programmatic accreditation ensures that the education and training provided meets the standards established by the agency.
-The top accreditation agencies for MBA programs, including an MBA in human resources, remain the Association to Advance Collegiate Schools of Business, Accreditation Council for Business Schools and Programs, and the International Assembly for Collegiate Business Education.
+The top accreditation agencies for MBA programs, including an MBA in human resources, remain the Association to Advance Collegiate Schools of Business and the Accreditation Council for Business Schools and Programs.
 Employers often do not recognize MBA programs without accreditation.
 Problems also occur if a student from a non-accredited MBA program tries to transfer into an accredited program; their credits will likely not transfer.

 MBA in Human Resources Program Admissions

 Many prospective MBA students feel intimidated by the admissions process, which seems laborious and complicated.
 Taking a step-by-step approach to the process breaks down what seems complicated to the basic elements.
 Begin with the knowledge that schools generally require the same documents for online and on-campus programs.

 Students should look at how much they can afford, where they want to go to school, and whether the school requires a test score such as the GMAT.
 The credentials of admitted students should also factor into students decisions, and business programs often list this information online.
 Learners should then draw up a list of about six business schools that include both top schools that an applicant may not get into and safety schools that an applicant stands a good chance of getting into.
 Consider the following list of prerequisites and admission materials.